pattonsgirl/CS3900-AppSoftwareDev/DatabaseDesign/ProjectUpdate-DBDesign.md

     - Physical model ( / 4)
         - visualization provided
         - description provided
-        - platform specific
+        - MariaDB specific
         - defines data types for attributes

 - `docker-compose.yml` to builds container environment ( / 1)
 - `init_PROJECTNAME.sql` to builds database per physical model ( / 5)
-- `README.md` contains ( / 2)
+- `README.md` contains on how to ( / 2)
+    - start the DB container
-    - usage instructions to build & connect to database
+    - connect to the database / validate the database configuration
-    - SQL command guidance
+    - description of each SQL query scripts in `SQL-Toolbox`
-- `SQL Toolbox` folder with SQL queries ( / 5)
+- `SQL-Toolbox` folder with SQL query scripts addressing common business queries ( / 5)